RVaradhan2289/Projects/README.md

-Repository containing various personal and school projects I have done.
+Repository containing various personal and school projects I have created.